What Is Collagen and Why Does It Differ from Regular Protein?

 Yes — and this is collagen's primary strength.
 Several high-quality studies have shown that collagen supplementation supports joint health and reduces joint pain:

-A 2017 study in Applied Physiology, Nutrition, and Metabolism showed that athletes who consumed 5 g of collagen peptides daily for 12 weeks experienced significant reduction in joint pain during activity compared to the placebo group.
+Clark et al. (2008) showed that athletes who consumed collagen hydrolysate daily for 24 weeks experienced significant reduction in activity-related joint pain compared to the placebo group.

-A 2019 systematic review encompassing 15 randomized controlled trials found that collagen supplementation reduced osteoarthritis-related joint pain and improved joint function.
-The effect was greater with longer-term use (over 12 weeks).
+A meta-analysis of randomized placebo-controlled trials found that collagen supplementation reduced osteoarthritis-related joint pain and improved joint function, with greater effects observed with longer-term use (Garcia-Coronado et al., 2019).

 The mechanism is logical: collagen peptides are absorbed from the digestive tract and accumulate in cartilage and joints, where they stimulate chondrocytes (cartilage cells) to synthesize new collagen.
 It's like delivering building materials to a construction site — the body gets the raw materials it needs for connective tissue repair and maintenance.